-O God, my God, you, you do I seek:

-my heart thirsts for you,
+1O God, my God, you, you do I seek: my heart thirsts for you,

-my body faints for you

-in a parched and waterless land.

-2 As I in the temple have seen you,

-beholding your power and your glory, 3 for better than life is your kindness: my lips shall utter your praise.

-4 So, while I live, I will bless you, and lift up my hands in your name.
-5 As with marrow and fat am I feasted; with joyful lips I will praise you.
+- my body faints for you in a parched and waterless land. - 2 As I in the temple have seen you, beholding your power and your glory, 3 for better then life is your kindness. - 3 for better than life is your kindness: my lips shall utter your praise. - 4So, while I live, I will bless you, and lift up my hands in your name. - 5 As with marrow and fat am I feasted; with joyful lips I will praise you. - 6I call you to mind on my bed, and muse on you in the night watches; 7 for you have been my help,

-6 I call you to mind on my bed, and muse on you in the night watches; 7 for you have been my help, I joyfully sing in the shadow of your wings.
-8 I cling close after you, your right hand holds me up.
+I joyfully sing in the shadow of your wings.

-9 But those who seek after my life shall go down to the depths of the earth, 10 given o'er to the power of the sword, or as prey for jackals to devour.

-11 But the king shall rejoice in God: all who own his allegiance will glory.
+- 8 I cling close after you, your right hand holds me up. - 9 But those who seek after my life shall go down to the depths of the earth, 10 given o'er to the power of the sword, or as prey for jackals to devour. - 11 But the king shall rejoice in God: all who own his allegiance will glory.
 For the mouth of the false shall be stopped.

-Psalm 64 - A Prayer for Deliverance from Malicious Foes For the leader.
-A psalm of David.
+Psalm 64 - A Prayer for Deliverance from Malicious Foes

-Hear, O my God, the voice of my lament: guard my life from the dread of the foe.
+- 1 Hear, O my God, the voice of my lament: guard my life from the dread of the foe. - 2 Hide me from villains who secretly plot, from the blustering throng of the workers of evil,

-Hide me from villains who secretly plot, from the blustering throng of the workers of evil, who have sharpened their tongue like a sword, and aimed bitter words like arrows, which from ambush they launch at the blameless, shooting swiftly and unafraid.
+3 who have sharpened their tongue like a sword, and aimed bitter words like arrows,

-They strengthen their wicked purpose, they tell of the snares they have hidden, they say to themselves, 'Who can see?'
-They think out their crimes full cunningly hidden deep in their crafty hearts.

-7 But God with his arrow will shoot them, swiftly shall they be smitten.
-8 For their tongue he will bring them to ruin, all will shudder with horror at the sight of them.
+- 4 which from ambush they launch at the blameless, shooting swiftly and unafraid. - 5 They strengthen their wicked purpose, they tell of the snares they have hidden, they say to themselves, "Who can see?" - 6 They think out their crimes full cunningly hidden deep in their crafty hearts. - 7 But God with his arrow will shoot them, swiftly shall they be smitten. - 8 For their tongue he will bring them to ruin, all will shudder with horror at the sight of them.